 In this image of my daughter, however, I wanted to keep her face sharp while blurring the movement in her tutu.
 For this shot, which was handheld, I used a shutter speed of 1/80.

 Creating intentional blur through shutter speed often involves experimenting.
-If I’m shooting a fast subject, I will often start with 1/60, view the shot, then adjust up or down from there.
-For a long exposure landscape, I will often start with 20 seconds (if I can still get a proper exposure), then review the shot and adjust from there.
+If I’m shooting a subject with rapid movement, I will often start with 1/60, view the shot, then adjust up or down from there.
+For a long exposure landscape, I will often start with 20 seconds (if I can still get a proper exposure), then review the shot and adjust the period of time from there.

 While setting the shutter speed is essential to creating intentional, artistic blur, there’s more to consider.
 Do you want to blur the moving subject, or blur the background?